cray-lm/cray-lm.github.io/_posts/2025-01-22-cray-lm-rocm.md

 ```

-## Craylm Components and Configuration
+## ScalarLM Components and Configuration

 The final section includes craylm components and adds SLURM support for distributed training: